4 Best Glute Exercises

 Why is it Important to do Exercise for Glutes or Gluteus Muscles?

-The quick answer is that working your glutes can help your knees?
+The quick answer is that working your glutes can help your knee, hip and low back.
 The gluteal muscles are very important for stabilizing the hip with daily activity such as walking, running, and stairs.
 They help to position the body over the leg.
 If the glutes are weak, it can cause extra stress on the knee and cause knee problems.

 The Gluteus medius is important for stabilizing the pelvis with standing and walking.